openhab/openhab-addons/addons/binding/org.openhab.binding.velbus/README.md

 vmb1bls, vmb1dm, vmb1led, vmb1ry, vmb1ryno, vmb1rynos, vmb2ble, vmb2pbn, vmb4dc, vmb4ry, vmb4ryld, vmb4ryno, vmb6in, vmb6pbn, vmb7in, vmb8ir, vmb8pb, vmb8pbu, vmbdme, vmbdmi, vmbdmir, vmbgp1, vmbgp2, vmbgp4, vmbgp4pir, vmbgpo, vmbgpod, vmbpirc, vmbpirm, vmbpiro
 ```

-The type of a specific device can be found in the configuration section for things in the PaperUI.
+The type of a specific device can be found in the configuration section for things in the Paper UI.
 It is part of the unique thing id which could look like:

 ```
 velbus:vmb4ryld:0424e5d2:01:CH1